 - Lying to the child about the other parent

-- Persuading the child to skip out on the other parent’s visitation time or even just giving the child the choice to miss out on seeing the other parent
+- Persuading the child to skip out on the other parent’s parenting time time or even just giving the child the choice to miss out on seeing the other parent

 - Blocking the other parent from receiving school schedules, medical records and other information regarding the child